 Sticking To Goals Doesn’t Bring Success, Sticking To The Process Does

-Since what a goal should help you to determine is the process that will get you there.
-Once the process has been determined, you can forget the goal and focus on the process.
+Since what a goal should help you do is to determine the process that will get you there, once the process has been determined, you can forget the goal and focus on the process.

 What Dr. K found was that all the super successful men simply kept their minds on “this is what I should do” or “this is what I am to do.”
 They forgot about “this what I want to achieve.”